 Nationally up to 81% of people say they would prefer to die at home.
-However, locally the majority of patients die in hospital with four of our CCGs having the highest rate in England, 20% above the English average.
+However, locally the majority of patients die in hospital - with four of our CCGs having the highest rate in England, 20% above the English average.
 This indicates that, among other things, we need to get better at having open conversations with families and patients around endof-life options.

 We plan to build stronger partnerships with social and voluntary sectors to increase the provision of communitybased, 24/7 access to end-of-life care services.
 We will improve personalised care planning through better sharing of patients' preferences and care plans with other providers.
+We will utilise national best practice frameworks with emphasis on local implementation and delivery.